zubinchopra/portaldocs/portal-sdk/templates/top-extensions-samples.md

 ### V1

-Our **V1** APIs use APIs that support previous UX patterns, or  are becoming less commonly used.
+Our **V1** APIs use APIs that support previous UX patterns, or are becoming obsolete or are less commonly used.
 The **V1** APIs are also more difficult to use than the new API, for both the UX design and  the associated APIs.

 The following **V1** concepts should not be used when **V2** APIs can be used instead.